Berlin Papyrus Collection

 The Berlin Papyrus Collection (Papyrussammlung Berlin) of the Staatliche Museen zu Berlin is the oldest and foremost collection of papyri in Germany and one of the five largest collections worldwide.

 It is mainly housed in the Neues Museum and is part of the Egyptian Museum and Papyrus Collection of Berlin.
 It comprises tens of thousands of papyri alongside 7,000 ostraka and further inscribed items.
 The texts appear in a wide range of scripts and languages including hieroglyphs, hieratic, Demotic and Greek.

 The collection originated in 1823 and grew through purchases and excavations, especially under the Prussian Papyrus Enterprise (1901–1910) led by Otto Rubensohn and later Friedrich Zucker.

-Notable manuscripts include Papyrus Berlin 3022, a manuscript of the Story of Sinuhe, Papyrus Berlin 3033 (the Westcar Papyrus), narrating five miraculous tales and Papyrus Berlin 25239, which arguably contains an autograph of Cleopatra.
+Notable manuscripts include Papyrus Berlin 3022, a manuscript of the Story of Sinuhe, Papyrus Berlin 3033 (the Westcar Papyrus), narrating five miraculous tales and Papyrus Berlin 25239 (Papyrus Bingen 45), which arguably contains an autograph of Cleopatra.

 Collection and important individual papyri

 Overview of the collection

 The Berlin Papyrus Collection includes tens of thousands of papyri, 7,000 broken pieces of pottery with inscriptions (ostraka), more than 1,000 parchment and around 500 paper items, 200 textiles bearing inscriptions, more than 100 wooden and wax tablets, a number of leather manuscripts and bindings and a small quantity of lead tablets.
 The items bear inscriptions in Hieroglyphs, Hieratic, Demotic, Coptic, Greek, Latin, Aramaic, Pehlevi, Arabic, Samaritan, Hebrew and Syriac.
 They stem from the Old Kingdom of Egypt (c.
 2700–2200 BC) up to the Middle Ages.

 The papyri of the collection are numbered and are usually cited as "Papyrus Berlin [item number]" ("Berlin Papyrus", "pBerlin", "Pap.
 Berl.", "Berl.
 Pap." and "P.Berl" are also sometimes used).
 Famous individual papyri of the collection include: